RF-YVY/CyberLabLog/README.md

+Download exe from releases, place into a folder on your PC.
+Create shortcut to desktop.
+Application when launched will create a database file and folder where the exe is located.
+-Please report any bugs.
+-Future fixes: When customizing columns in view data, your selection/deselection only goes into effect after closing and relaunching application.
+Fix: Have UI view auto refresh on applying.
+-Application on launch looks for new updates, manually check in settings view.
+If update available, link to github page for new release.
+-Recommend to back up data before updating for good practice.
+-**If updating to new version, simply replace the exe where you saved it before, leaving the database folder and file will auto populate application with your previous data.**

 # CyberLab Case Tracker

 A digital forensics case log and reporting tool for labs and agencies, built with Python, Tkinter, and ttkbootstrap.
 CyberLab Case Tracker provides robust case management, advanced reporting, mapping, and analytics for digital forensic investigations.